Gisto/Gisto/README.md

 `$ yaourt -S gisto`

 P.S.
-If you *really want* - you can also package Gisto by yourself (see info on "Packaging instructions" bellow).
+If you *really want* - you can also package Gisto by yourself (See [Docs](http://www.gistoapp.com/documentation/) section on Gisto site).

-## Packaging instructions
+## "Nightly" builds

-Gisto depends on [node-webkit](https://github.com/rogerwang/node-webkit) project.
-Build instructions for your platform may be found on the projects [Wiki](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps#make-a-package).
+Gisto "nightly" builds are automatic builds triggered by commits to "master" branch

+> Please note that these are not stable releases.
+Bugs are possible.
+Those builds lacks the usual installers you may get in the regular releases.

+"Nightly" builds for all platforms are avaliable at: [build.gistoapp.com](http://build.gistoapp.com/)

 ## Issues, bug reporting and pull requests